 Although no two cases or outcomes are the same and we can never guarantee any particular outcome of your case, we believe the results listed below give some indication of our abilities and we ask you to consider them.
-Some results can not be listed due to confidentiality agreements.
+Some results could not be listed due to confidentiality agreements.

 VERDICTS AND SETTLEMENTS:

 $3,550,000 jury verdict (plus statutory attorney’s fees and costs) resulting in the largest judgment ever on behalf of an individual for violations of the Fair Credit Reporting Act, where a background reporting company twice erroneously matched our client with criminal records of another individual in background reports prepared about the client.
 The best offer made by the defendant was $50,000 plus reasonable attorney’s fees and costs.
-Palm Beach Post article regarding case.
+Read Palm Beach Post article regarding case.
 The case was cited in testimony before Congress in 2017 in opposition to a bill to gut the Fair Credit Reporting Act.
 This case is currently on appeal.

 $2,500,000 recovery (obtained while an assistant county attorney) of monies the South Lake Worth Inlet District, a special taxing district, attempted to dissipate upon its dissolution by the State of Florida.
 The recovery was in favor of Palm Beach County and was opposed by class of District taxpayers as well as the District’s escrow agent.